M1-CHPS/glhpc/docs/lab4.md

 #### a) Modify the function `src/main.c:mc_harness(...)` to measure the execution time of your method.

-You must repeat the measurements `nmeta` times, and record the values of Pi as well as the execution time for every execution.
+You must repeat the measurements `nmeta` times, and record the values of Pi as well as the execution time for each execution.

-What function did you use to measure time ?
-How accurate is it ?
-Is it monotonic ?
+What function did you use to measure time?
+How accurate is it?
+Is it monotonic?

 #### b) Modify the function `src/main.c:print_results(...)` to print a table with the following values: